 The scope of the Energy Master Plan (EMP) can be broad; it may include new construction, demolition, and consolidation projects; energy supply; and energy distribution and energy storage components, including creative methods to build innovative site-to-grid arrangements that may provide grid stability or site resilience.
-An EMP is not limited to energy-related projects; it may include a spectrum of non-energy-related projects, including new building construction and demolition, utility modernization projects and nonenergy-related measures to enhance the resilience of energy systems to Design-Basis Threats, such as the elevation of energy equipment, construction of flood walls, burying of cables.
-The Guide offers variety of implementation strategies introduces methodology for LCCA of different EMP alternatives.
+An EMP is not limited to energy-related projects; it may include a spectrum of non-energy-related projects, including new building construction and demolition, utility modernization projects and non-energy-related measures to enhance the resilience of energy systems to Design-Basis Threats, such as the elevation of energy equipment, construction of flood walls, burying of cables.
+The Guide offers variety of implementation strategies introduces methodology for Life cycle cost analysis (LCCA) of different EMP alternatives.